Home Life at Work Mental Health Spotlight: Hygienists Can Utilize Implementation Intentions to Achieve Goals

 Whether you have your eye on a personal weight loss goal, want to increase your daily hygiene production, or practice better self-care during the workday, implementation intentions can help you inch toward success.
 Here is how it works:

-- Consider your overarching goal and write it down.
-An example would be, “This year, I will take better care of myself during the workday.”
+1. Identify your overarching goal and write it down: For example, “This year, I will take better care of myself during the workday.”

-- Clarify what “taking better care of myself” means.
-This may include drinking more water between patients, stopping to use the restroom more often, or eating lunch and snacks during the workday.
+2. Clarify what that goal means: This may include drinking more water between patients, stopping to use the restroom more often, or eating lunch and snacks during the workday.

-- Dissect these goals even further by quantifying your planned actions: “I will drink 80 ounces of water each day,” “I will use the restroom after every third patient,” or “I will prepare my lunches ahead of time for the week.”
+3. Quantify your planned actions: Dissect these goals even further.
+For example, “I will drink 80 ounces of water each day,” “I will use the restroom after every third patient,” or “I will prepare my lunches for the week ahead of time.”

-- Now, for the implementation intentions, identify and journal the time and place these new habits will take place.
-For example, you may write, “I will keep two liter-sized bottles of water in my 12:00 cabinet and drink each time I finish turning my operatory.”
-This gives you a specific time and place in which you will achieve this goal.
 You have now set your intentions and made this goal attainable.
-You do not need to feel motivated to drink water all day; you simply need to fill the bottles and carry out your intention.
+You no longer need to feel “motivated” to drink water all day – you simply need to fill the bottles and carry out your intention.
 At the end of the workday, you will be well on your way to 80 ounces of water.
 The new habit starts with filling the water bottles.
 Once you have taken that step, your brain is primed for action.

-Setting implementation intention goals may increase self-efficacy, which means that making when and where statements can increase the likelihood of achieving goals by reducing perceived barriers.4.
 As you look at your goals for the new year, consider how you can incorporate implementation intentions to specifically define the when and where of the activity.
-Take the time for this simple self-care act as you embark on new adventures in behavior change and self-improvement.
+Take the time for this simple act of self-care as you embark on new adventures in behavior change and self-improvement.

 Before you leave, check out the Today’s RDH self-study CE courses.
 All courses are peer-reviewed and non-sponsored to focus solely on pure education.
 Click here now.